shibumi/shibumi.dev/content/posts/kubernetes-on-hetzner-in-2021.md

 Take in mind that you need modify your `output.tf` or KubeOne configuration manifest if you scale up or down, otherwise you might end up deleting/adding resources you do not want.
 Apropos deleting, if you want to get rid of everything and this article sucks just do a `terraform destroy`.
-This should destroy all configured resources that got created via terraform.
+This should destroy all configured resources that got created via Terraform.
 Playing around with this multiple hours cost me around 20 cent.
 I hope you do not forget to delete your resources after playing around.
 Luckily Hetzner is not that expensive and you should not wake up with a €2000 bill the next day (not looking at you Amazon AWS...).